 U.S. Navy policy requires NAS Fallon to manage their operations to minimize flight-related and aviation ground mishaps.
 As part of this policy, hazards to aircraft and ground operations must be identified and eliminated or minimized.
-The daily and seasonal movement of resident and migratory birds in the vicinity of NAS Fallon and associated existing and proposed revised Social Impact Assessment create various hazardous conditions to aviation.
+The daily and seasonal movement of resident and migratory birds in the vicinity of NAS Fallon and associated existing and proposed revised airspace create various hazardous conditions to aviation.
 NAS Fallon has prepared a BASH Plan is to identify potential areas of concern and to establish procedures to mitigate the threat of bird and other animal strikes to aircrews and aircraft at NAS Fallon and the associated SUA.
-On average, there are between three and eight BASH incidents annually at NAS Fallon (Naval Air Station Fallon, 2012).
+On average, from 2010 through August 2019, there have been approximately 20 BASH incidents per year at NAS Fallon (Naval Air Station Fallon, 2019).

 The BASH program is an ongoing process including an aircrew notification and warning system.
 This system establishes procedures for the immediate exchange of information between ground agencies and aircrews concerning the existence and location of birds that pose a hazard to flight safety, both within the NAS Fallon airfield environment and within SUA, including range areas.
 The BASH plan provides detailed procedures to monitor and react to heightened risk of bird/animal strikes.
 When risk increases, limits would be placed on low-altitude flight and some types of training.
 Special briefings would be provided to pilots whenever the potential exists for increased bird/animal strikes within the airspace.
 When conducting low-level flight operations within the SUA, pilots are informed of areas or route segments that are under a Bird Hazard Condition Red (Severe), which is generally based on migration patterns, radar reports, or current conditions from pilots within the airspace.
 In addition, pilots would continue to use the Avian Hazard Advisory System to monitor bird activity in near real-time to increase flight crew awareness and planning capabilities, particularly in areas of known concentrations of migratory birds (e.g., wetlands associated with Fallon and Stillwater NWRs within the proposed B-20 expansion area) and during known migratory periods.
 Currently three SUA units overlap the Stillwater and Fallon NWRs: Fallon North 1 MOA, R-4813A, and R-4813B.
 Under Alternative 1, there are no proposed changes to the operating altitudes of the SUAs that overlap the Stillwater NWR, no changes in number of aircraft operations, and no changes in the approach and departure tracks of aircraft utilizing targets in B-20.
 The proposed B-20 expansion area that overlaps the NWRs is for a ground-based safety zone and not due to an increase or change in aircraft operations over the NWRs.
+Stillwater NWR would continue to be considered a noise-sensitive area, and flight operations would be restricted to above 3,000 feet AGL and to a distance of 5 nautical miles from the center of the NWR.

 Therefore, there would be no change in the BASH potential with implementation of the proposed action.
 The following are some general operational changes that are implemented during aircraft operations to reduce threats from bird strikes, mission permitting:

-- When practical, reduce low-level flight time. - Reduce formation flying. - Reduce airspeeds to allow birds to be seen sooner and lessen damage in event of a strike. - Avoid areas with known raptor concentrations during summer, especially during 1000-1700 hours due to increased thermals (Naval Air Station Fallon, 2012).
+- When practical, reduce low-level flight time. - Reduce formation flying. - Reduce airspeeds to allow birds to be seen sooner and lessen damage in event of a strike. - Avoid areas with known raptor concentrations during summer, especially during 10 a.m. to 5 p.m. due to increased thermals (Naval Air Station Fallon, 2012).

-With adherence to the NAS Fallon BASH Plan and use of the Avian Hazard Advisory System, there would be no significant impacts to bird or bat populations as no population-level effects to birds or bats would be expected.
+With adherence to the NAS Fallon BASH Plan and use of the Avian Hazard Advisory System, there would be no significant impacts on bat or migratory bird populations as no population-level effects to bats or birds would be expected.